 In order for a disability claim to be accepted, the disability must be covered in the CISVA plan provisions; therefore, the Case Manager must check the plan provisions before moving forward with the claim assessment.

-The Case Manager uses many tools when making a decision on a claim.
+The Case Manager uses many tools when deciding on a claim.
 These tools are important in making the right decision in a timely matter.

-At Great-West Life’s disability offices, they have created proprietary manuals to assist in the assessment and management of disability claims.
+At Canada Life’s disability offices, they have created proprietary manuals to assist in assessing and managing disability claims.

-Industry recognized reference materials are used in order to establish normal recovery period for disabilities.
-These reference materials, along with the knowledge of Medical Coordinators and Medical Board Consultants, allow the disability office to determine duration period information.
+Industry-recognized reference materials are used to establish a normal recovery period for disabilities.
+These reference materials and the knowledge of Medical Coordinators and Medical Board Consultants allow the disability office to determine duration period information.
 This also enables the Case Manager to make appropriate plans for the employee to return to work.

 The Case Manager determines when it is appropriate to use the services of a Medical Consultant.
-The medical consultant is used to interpret the medical test results and other clinical information.
+The medical consultant interprets the medical test results and other clinical information.
 The Case Manager then compares the medical restrictions to the employee’s job abilities to assess if the employee is medically able to do their job.

 The management of a disability claim is the most detailed part of the disability claim process.
 In order to manage such detailed claims, Case Managers frequently use the following tools:

 The overall objectives to the management of a claim are to: